 Honors students register for classes in the first group of their respective class years, helping to relieve some of the stress that can come with the demands of balancing a complex schedule.

 Faculty members design unique and challenging courses just for our honors students.
 These courses are small, discussion-based and allow students to dive into complex subjects in diverse fields without the need to take introductory courses first.
 Because these courses meet general education requirements that students need anyway, they fit easily into the McDaniel experience.
-Students help to determine the line-up of courses and have recently taken courses such as:
+Students help to determine the line-up of courses.

 Honors students can check out materials from Hoover Library for three months at a time, sidestepping pesky overdue notices.

-The McDaniel Honors Program is a member of the Principia Consortium, allowing students to study abroad with other honors students from across the country at the University of Glasgow in Scotland.
+Students who participate in the Honors Program are allowed to study abroad at McDaniel Europe in Budapest, Hungary in the spring semester of their first year, a full semester earlier than most other students.
+That semester they complete their required Honors seminar abroad alongside students from around the world at McDaniel Europe.
+The McDaniel Honors Program is also a member of the Principia Consortium, allowing students to study abroad with other honors students from across the country at the University of Glasgow in Scotland.
 These students complete an honors course on the Scottish Enlightenment and have access to any of the other courses offered at the University, including a course on Bagpipes and an Anatomy course that allows students to work with a cadaver.

-From the statehouse in Annapolis to embassy row, think tanks, and cultural centers in nearby Washington, D.C., students rub shoulders and exchange ideas with policy makers and performing artists through annual honors program trips thanks to the connections created by networked professors.
+From the statehouse in Annapolis to embassy row, think tanks, and cultural centers in nearby Washington, D.C., students rub shoulders and exchange ideas with policy makers and performing artists through annual Honors Program trips thanks to the connections created by networked professors.
 In addition, the program hosts an annual honors lecture bringing renowned researchers to our campus.
-Our students plan and participate in service events such as Night of Nets, Walk a Mile in Her Shoes, and Relay for Life and bring their creative flair to picnics, banquets, and receptions.
+Our students plan and participate in service events such as Night of Nets, Walk a Mile in Her Shoes, and Relay for Life and bring their creative expertise to picnics, banquets, and receptions.

 Honors students join a network of over 400 honors alumni who provide mentorship to current students and help connect them to post-graduate opportunities.

-Honors students present their research at regional and national conferences.
 On campus, honors students are leaders among leaders and are well-represented in every group from team captains to the first-year council to the student government association.
-Within the honors program students have an active voice and can run for positions on the student executive board.
-These positions include:
+Within the Honors Program, students have an active voice and can run for positions on the student executive board.

 The honors directors serve as additional advisors for honors students, meeting with them to put opportunities in their pathways and help them make the most of their McDaniel experience.